BattModels/diff-phys-flux-limiter/README.md

 ```bash
 python src/train_fl_linear_adv.py --config-path configs/ --config-name config.yaml
 ```
-This will save the trained model and training logs in the `outputs/` directory.
+This will save the trained model and upload the training logs to wandb.

-## Use DPFL in OpenFOAM (take OpenFOAM-12 as an example)
+## Use DPFL in OpenFOAM
+Take OpenFOAM-12 as an example, follow the steps below to compile and use the learned flux limiter in OpenFOAM simulations.
 ### 1. Activate your OpenFOAM environment
 ```
 # Example (adjust to your installation)